-All umpires must be registered members of British Rowing as defined in the Rules of Racing (excluding Scottish & Overseas, Indoor or Friend of British Rowing membership types).
-To help manage this, the British Rowing membership of all umpires expires on the same day, the 30 September.
+All umpires must be registered members of British Rowing as defined in the Rules of Racing (excluding Scottish & Overseas, Indoor or Community membership types).
+To help manage this, the British Rowing membership of all umpires expires on the same day, 30 September.
 It is important, for insurance purposes that this renewal is done in time.
 A reminder may be sent out near the time.
 If the membership renewal is done late then it will be backdated to the previous 30 September and you will not gain any extra time.